elys-network/elys-community/README.md

 Stay connected with the Elys Network community with all links available on LinkTree

-* [LinkTree](https://linktr.ee/elysnetwork): Follow @elys_network on our socials for up to date announcements, events, news, ideas.
+* [LinkTree](https://linktr.ee/elysnetwork): Follow us on our socials for up to date announcements, events, news, ideas.